cagosta/generator-mangrove-module/README.md

 ### To do
 - Test Generator ( hard ? )
 - Use in a real project
+- Doc
+- Run tests with node.js
+- Clean server & livereload ( working ? )
 - Is running npm install -g in a postinstall script dirty ?
-- Clean server & livereload ( working ? )
-- Run tests with node.js
 - Clean task naming
 - Automatic top level folder creation
 - Avoid re-installing phantomjs when already installed